An app can use files or data stored on your device

 When you download a Gaming app or an app update from Google’s Play Store, you get a pop-up listing all the permissions it needs to be given.
 It could include permissions to access your phone call details, Photo/Media files, Full Network Access etc but what a Gaming app have to do with that unnecessary permission, Here’s, the answer

-The authorization to access photos & media on your Smartphone is the same as the authorization to access local storage.
+The authorization to game app requires access of photos & media on your Smartphone is the same as the authorization to access local storage.
 Basically, these games simply want to store their files locally.
 It also helps Game to permit and store the screenshot of the in-game in the internal storage of a phone.

 Games usually create files while you play, for example, to store you’re save file, or when you download some add-on to the game, they are usually stored in the internal storage Ex: Android/Obb folder.
 Google has mentioned following info about this permission here: